Reporting Sexual Misconduct

 - Contact Our VOICE: Our VOICE serves all individuals in Buncombe County affected by sexual assault and abuse, through counseling, advocacy and education.

 - Blind Report with Asheville Police Department through Our VOICE: If the sexual assault happened within Asheville city limits, you can file a blind report with the Asheville Police Department by calling the Our VOICE crisis line (828.255.7576).
 A blind report is one in which you provide information about the sexual assault and the suspect but do not have to give information about yourself, including your name.
 You can provide as much or as little information as you wish.
 This information will be kept on file in case another person experiences an act of violence by the same person.

-- Reporting to the Title IX Administrator: We encourage ALL students, visitors, and employees to report incidents of sexual misconduct to Jill Moffitt, the Title IX Administrator.
+- Reporting to the Title IX Administrator: We encourage ALL students, visitors, and employees to report incidents of sexual misconduct to Jill Moffitt, the Title IX Coordinator.